Crocus City Hall attack: Reciprocal visa requirements

-On 8 April, Turkey announced that it had cancelled a 2018 bilateral visa-exemption agreement with Tajikistan citing "security concerns" and that Tajik citizens will need to obtain a visa before traveling to Turkey.
+On 8 April, Turkey announced that it had canceled a 2018 bilateral visa-exemption agreement with Tajikistan citing "security concerns" and that Tajik citizens will need to obtain a visa before traveling to Turkey.
 The visa requirements went into effect on 20 April.

 On 16 April, the Tajik government announced that it would be imposing visa requirements on Turkish citizens visiting the country, citing the "principle of reciprocity" and claimed the rule change is a response to Turkish government measures on imposing a visa regime on Tajiks.
 It has also advised its citizens visiting Turkey to "take necessary precautions" while those using Turkey as a transit route are encouraged to explore alternative travel routes.